simpeg/user-tutorials/README.md

 ## License

-All code, text and figures are licensed under a [Creative Commons Attribution 4.0 International License][cc-by], except where explicitly expressed.
+All text and figures are licensed under a
+[Creative Commons Attribution 4.0 International License][cc-by], except where explicitly expressed.
+A copy of this license is provided in [LICENSE-CC-BY](LICENSE-CC-BY).

+All code in this repository is free software: you can redistribute it and/or modify it under the terms of the MIT License.
 A copy of this license is provided in [LICENSE](LICENSE).

 [![CC BY 4.0][cc-by-image]][cc-by]